HuidaeCho/canopy/TECHNICAL_MANUAL.md

   * `analysis_path_format = canopy_config.analysis_path_format`

 * Process:
-  1. The physiographic regions are selected using the input physio ID.
+  1. The physiographic regions are selected using the input physiographic IDs.
   2. Random points in each region are created using `arcpy.CreateRandomPoints`.
   3. Fields are created in each point shapefile with the header of 'GT_`analysis_years`'